npalladium/server-seer/README.md

 ~~Also, a shell UI is being worked on, based on [gizak/termui](https://github.com/gizak/termui).~~ Scrapped for now because of lacking functionality.

-A simple local WEB server for viewing the metrics is being worked on.
+For viewing the data locally, [Server Seer Viewer](https://github.com/andriussev/server-seer-viewer) should suffice the basic needs.

 ## Using